icebert04/icebert04.github.io/_posts/2018-11-22-back-to-homeschool.md

 Before I continue, this how why we decided to go back to Homeschooling...

-Benefits:
+**BENEFITS:**

 1.)
 Dedicated teachers with an excellent teacher-to-student ratio.
 "Premium" Parenting more engaged.
 2.)
-More Family Time, Enjoy close family relationships 3.)
+More Family Time, Enjoy close family relationships
+3.)
 More time to pursue their hobbies and interest
 4.)
-Homeschooled kids have an easier time socializing to people of all ages 5.)
+Homeschooled kids have an easier time socializing to people of all ages
+5.)
 Get more sleep, no homework
 6.)
-Major concerns about the environment of traditional schools (drugs, bullies, & early pregnancies) 7.)
-Getting into college with a great transcript with less stress and burnout 8.)
+Major concerns about the environment of traditional schools (drugs, bullies, & early pregnancies)
+7.)
+Getting into college with a great transcript with less stress and burnout
+8.)
 Emphasize community involvement

 and my top 2 reasons...